websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting_up_liferay.rst

 Tune Liferay
 ------------

 Tune Liferay's JVM, connection pools, and more for optimal performance.
-See *Tuning Liferay* (coming soon) and *Tuning Your JVM* (coming soon) for details.
+See `Tuning Liferay <./setting-up-liferay/tuning-liferay.md>`_ and `Tuning Your JVM <./setting-up-liferay/tuning-your-jvm.md>`_ for details.

 What's Next
 ~~~~~~~~~~~